KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

         assertEquals(expected, MarkdownParse.getLinks(contents));
     }
 ```
-My implementation of `MarkdownParse.java` fails the test by picking up the invalid link and misses the last valid link:
+My implementation of `MarkdownParse.java` fails the test, picking up every link as a valid link:
 ```
 Time: 0.023
 There were 3 failures: